nixin72/git-workshop/README.md

 to use git for school.

 ### Git branches
-When working in git, if everything is always pushed to master, then there's no guarantee that what's in master is functional or has been tested or anything really.
-Using branches, we can isolate our work so that when we make changes, we're not risking breaking anything that's on the master branch.
+When working in git, if everything is always pushed to main, then there's no guarantee that what's in main is functional or has been tested or anything really.
+Using branches, we can isolate our work so that when we make changes, we're not risking breaking anything that's on the main branch.

 Let's create a new branch to isolate some changes that we're going to make.
 ```